fpt-corp/ai-studio/tutorials/log-analyzer-chatbot/README.md

     ![datahub](./images/chatbot_datahub.png)

     For log-related tasks, the context length is typically very long.
-Based on our data distribution analysis, we set **max_sequence_length = 8192** during training.
+The ideal context length to train our model should be 16k tokens, but for demo purpose, we set **max_sequence_length = 8192** for faster training.
     ![number_of_tokens_distribution](./images/train_no_json_token_distribution.png)

 * **Hyper-parameters**: